Botox and Dysport

 Are there any restrictions prior to treatment with Botox or Dysport?

-These procedures may cause bruising and/or swelling.
-To minimize bruising, if possible, please stop all aspirin and/or aspirin products, ibuprofen, fish oil, or Vitamin E products 10-14 days prior to injection.
-If these are prescribed by your doctor, it is best to check with your prescribing doctor prior to stopping.
+Botox and Dysport injections may cause bruising and/or swelling.
+To minimize bruising, please stop all aspirin and/or aspirin products, ibuprofen, fish oil, or Vitamin E products 10-14 days prior to injection if possible.
+If these products are prescribed by your doctor, check with your prescribing doctor prior to stopping.
 You should avoid alcohol 24 hours pre or post- procedure.

-You can not be pregnant or breastfeeding.
+Pregnant or breastfeeding women should not be treated with Dysport or Botox.
 You should not be treated if you have an egg or cow’s milk allergy or any neuromuscular junction problems.

 Are there any activity restrictions after Botox or Dysport treatment?

 Patients are instructed not to bend over, lie down or exercise for 4 hours after they are injected.
-Also, do not touch or massage the site for at least 4 hours after treatment.
-No exercising until the following day after treatment.
-Normal activities can be resumed completely the day after treatment.
+Do not touch or massage the site for at least 4 hours after treatment.
+Do not exercise until the following day after treatment.
+Normal activities can be resumed completely one day after treatment.

 Does Botox or Dysport treatment hurt?